iredmail/dockerized/README.md

     - Update SpamAssassin rules.
     - Update ClamAV virus signature database.
 - `FIRST_MAIL_DOMAIN_ADMIN_PASSWORD` is only set/reset on first run, not each run.
+- All SQL passwords are randomly set/reset by default each time you launch or relaunch the container.
+If you don't like this, please set fixed passwords in `iredmail-docker.conf`, e.g. `MYSQL_ROOT_PASSWORD=<your-password>`.
+- Do not forget to [setup DNS records](https://docs.iredmail.org/setup.dns.html) for your server hostname and email domain names.
 - If you're running Docker on Windows and macOS, container will fail to launch and you must switch to docker volumes as described below.